-Reducing the risk and potential for costly flooding, pollution, and erosion damage remains a primary TRCA objective.
-TRCA will continue to support efforts by partners and senior levels of government to respond to increasing risks by helping to build infrastructure that is more resilient to flood and erosion hazards, providing expertise in predicting the effects on watersheds and communities, and connecting stakeholders with the knowledge and technologies that they require.
-TRCA's inventory of flood infrastructure is aging, and in some cases, has exceeded its expected functional life.
-TRCA is monitoring these structures and performing capital improvements as they become necessary.
-TRCA has made significant progress in upgrading the condition of its flood infrastructure over the past 15 years, however, some mitigation projects are very large in scope and will require substantial funding.
-Through engagement with local communities, TRCA will increase awareness of the issues facing water resources and the health and well-being of the jurisdiction.
-Looking forward, TRCA aims to achieve the most appropriate use of TRCA's inventory of lands and facilities while respecting cultural heritage and environmental values, in addition to fostering sustainable citizenship through the celebration of our diverse communities and shared collective history.
-Priority greenspace and community initiatives of Toronto and Region Conservation Foundation, our member municipalities, and partners, such as The Meadoway, Tommy Thompson Park, Bolton Camp, and Black Creek Pioneer Village remains a focus.
-In 2021, TRCA will work to update Master Plans for specific Conservation Areas with new information obtained from relevant reviews and studies recognizing municipal or community efforts to seek historic designations for TRCA's buildings, as well as new sources of funding for their restoration, re-use and maintenance, where applicable.
+Reducing the risk and potential for costly flooding, funding for their restoration, re-use and maintenance, pollution, and erosion damage remains a primary TRCA where applicable. objective.
+TRCA will continue to support efforts by partners and senior levels of government to respond to COLLECTIVE IMPACT increasing risks by helping to build infrastructure that is With environmental and public health challenges, more resilient to flood and erosion hazards, providing there is increasing recognition of the need for expertise in predicting the effects on watersheds and regional-scale coordination to protect and manage our communities, and connecting stakeholders with the natural resources.
+Greater responsibility is also being knowledge and technologies that they require.
+TRCA's placed on government agencies to consult and engage inventory of flood infrastructure is aging, and in some more effectively.
+Measuring our impact with a series of cases, has exceeded its expected functional life.
+TRCA key performance indicators relevant to our work will is monitoring these structures and performing capital give the ability to align TRCA initiatives to our partner improvements as they become necessary.
+TRCA has municipalities priorities.
+Regular measurement will made significant progress in upgrading the condition provide funding justifications and greater rationale of its flood infrastructure over the past 15 years, however, for our work across the jurisdiction.
+Our future focus some mitigation projects are very large in scope and is on developing partnerships that will support shared will require substantial funding.
+Through engagement priorities, evaluate, and pilot new innovative technologies. with local communities, TRCA will increase awareness Investment in digital technologies will enhance the of the issues facing water resources and the health and measurement and communication of TRCA's value well-being of the jurisdiction.
+Looking forward, TRCA proposition.
+TRCA will continue to demonstrate aims to achieve the most appropriate use of TRCA's leading-edge community energy efficiency and inventory of lands and facilities while respecting sustainable design practices in TRCA facilities and cultural heritage and environmental values, in addition to seize opportunities for integrating more sustainable fostering sustainable citizenship through the celebration technologies and sustainable development certifications of our diverse communities and shared collective history. in our design and construction reviews and work.
+Priority greenspace and community initiatives of Using our strength as a convener, and a delivery agent Toronto and Region Conservation Foundation, for infrastructure, restoration and monitoring work in our member municipalities, and partners, such as sensitive environments, TRCA will increase coordination The Meadoway, Tommy Thompson Park, Bolton Camp, and the efficient delivery of services across its growing and Black Creek Pioneer Village remains a focus.
+In 2021, network of organizations, academic institutions, and TRCA will work to update Master Plans for specific governments throughout the jurisdiction.
+Conservation Areas with new information obtained from relevant reviews and studies recognizing municipal or community efforts to seek historic designations for TRCA's buildings, as well as new sources of